Cupola/ScalaCollider/README.txt

     - ScalaOSC (grab it from http://github.com/Sciss/ScalaOSC )

 Compile using the included compile_fsc.sh script or the included IntellJ IDEA project.
-Note that the repo also contains the previous NetBeans project.
-Due to problems with the NetBeans plug-in, the project now uses IDEA, the nb project files are still there for reference.

 DEMO SETUP